sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - excel-reference.md

 }
 [/block]

+**Tips**

-  To avoid manually merging the similarly named columns in the preceding example,  Sensible recommends using the same IDs for corresponding fields across different SenseML configs in a  document type.
+- To avoid manually merging the similarly named columns in the preceding example,  Sensible recommends using the same IDs for corresponding fields across different SenseML configs in a  document type.
+- To configure multi-document spreadsheet output using different rules than those described here, configure rules with Sensible's [Zapier](doc:zapier) integration.
+You can map single-value field output with this integration.